How to improve SEO for JavaScript-heavy Websites

 npm run build

-You will notice a new window will open and you can analyze your package’s size with comparison to others.
+You will notice a new window will open and you can analyse your package’s size with comparison to others.
 However, you can also access the same bundle size screen by entering the URL http://127.0.0.1:8888/ after running the build command.

 You can see now each bundle represented as a block - the bigger the block size, the bigger the bundle size and vice versa.

-Running this analyzer has allowed us to:
+Running this analyser has allowed us to:

 • Explore different bundle size.